-$$\nabla \cdot \frac{\nabla u}{\sqrt{1+|\nabla u|^2}} = 0, \quad u: \Omega \to \mathbb{R}, \quad \Omega \subset \mathbb{R}^n \text{ open.}$$
+$$abla \cdot \frac{\nabla u}{\sqrt{1+|\nabla u|^2}} = 0, \quad u: \Omega \to \mathbb{R}, \quad \Omega \subset \mathbb{R}^n \text{ open.}$$

 The graphs of solutions describe so called minimal surfaces.
 The area of such hypersurfaces in \mathbb{R}^{n+1} does not change with respect to infinitesimal variations.
 Soap bubbles are examples of such minimal surfaces.
 The boundary value problem of the minimal surface equation is called Plateau's problem.
 For the first proof of the existence of solutions of this Plateau problem in the 1930s, Jesse Douglas received the first Field's Medal.
 In this non-linear second order PDE the coefficients of the second derivatives also depend on the solution.
 A lot of work has been done to extend the tools of elliptic theory to elliptic PDEs whose coefficients belong to larger and larger functions spaces.
 This development induced the introduction of many new function spaces.
-In Section 2.6 we shall introduce the so called space of distributions.
-Many of the more advanced functions spaces are build on the base of these spaces.
+In Section 2.4 we shall introduce the so called space of distributions.
+Many of the more advanced functions spaces are special subsets of the distributions.

 Parabolic PDEs.
 For these linear PDEs the matrix a{ij} considered as a symmetric bilinear form is only semi-definite and they belong to the boundary of the class of elliptic PDEs.
 Most of the methods of elliptic PDEs have an extension to this limiting case.
 So these limiting cases together with the class of elliptic PDEs form some extended class of elliptic PDEs.
-Of particular importance is the subclass of linear PDEs with semi-definite matrices a{ij} which have a one-dimensional kernel.
-Since symmetric matrices are always diagonalizable this means that one eigenvalue of a{ij} vanishes and all other eigenvalues have the same sign.
-In spite of the deep relationship to the elliptic PDEs these equations have their own label: parabolic PDEs.
-The simplest example is the
+In spite of the deep relationship to the elliptic PDEs these equations have their own label.
+The simplest example is the: